 London has so many museums you can spend a lifetime visiting them all.
 In this post I selected some of the ones I think offer a more unique experience that you don’t want to miss out on.

 Share on Pinterest

 London is so culturally rich, it can be overwhelming sometimes.
-Out of the several hundred museums and galleries it has, you will probably visit the most famous ones (and often the most crowded ones), like the British Museum or Tate Modern, which are amazing.
+Out of the several hundred museums and galleries it has, you will probably visit the most famous ones (and often the most crowded ones), like the Victoria & Albert Museum or Tate Modern, which are amazing.

 The museums I recommend in this post are extraordinary and lesser known to visitors.
 You might overlook them if you just stick to a “Top 10 London Museums” list or a standard tourist guide.
 So don’t!
 They’re wonderful and well worth a visit.

 This museum in central London takes you on a fascinating journey through history, from a very unusual perspective.
 The excellent permanent exhibition introduces you to the history of British cartoon and comic art of the past 250 years.

 Cartoons may initially sound a bit childish or trivial, but there is a lot more to this collection than nice funny pictures – this is about humour but also about history, society, politics, culture and art.

 I found this exhibition both funny and serious at the same time.
 Cartoons are meant to make you smile, but they are also thought provoking and can be a strong and clever tool of protest.